lisp-mirror/clcon/doc/INSTALL.md

 ; For debugging editor with client-server communcation enabled for ; only single buffer.
 ; (pushnew :use-oduvan-for-first-clcon_text-pathname-only *features*)
+; if you are using trunk, you can also grep "buf1" in *.tcl to disable some debugging code in the editor.

 ; uncomment next line to see highlight (oduvanchik would hangs up soon)